Hamdi Abu Bakar

 Hamdi bin Abu Bakar is a Malaysian politician from UMNO.
 He was the Member of Perak State Legislative Assembly for Pengkalan Baharu in the Perak State Legislative Assembly from 1990 to 2013.

+He died on 23 May 2023 due to cancer.

 Politics

 On 12 October 2008, he lost in the UMNO Beruas branch chairman election to Abdul Manaf Hashim despite being the state assemblyman and the incumbent branch chairman.